rives-io/riv/docs/developing-cartridges.md

         break
 ```

-Did you notice this code looks similar to python?
+Did you notice this code looks similar to Python?
 That is because Nim syntax is inspired by Python syntax,
 but don't be fooled, this is a statically compiled programming language.